-Through this theoretical integration, Reflexion aims to foster resilience, self-awareness, and sustained psychological well-being by empowering users to engage authentically with their emotional experiences.
+Through this theoretical integration, Reflexion explores one possible design direction for AI-mediated emotional self-reflection, with attention to self-awareness, emotional articulation, and value-aligned sense-making.

-Our key contributions are as follows: \begin{itemize} \item We introduce Reflexion, a novel AI-driven platform that integrates real-time emotion recognition, layered journaling prompts, and metaphorical storytelling to support scalable, autonomous emotional reflection. \item We propose a multi-layered reflection architecture informed by psychological and educational theories, designed to scaffold users’ emotional development in a progressive, self-directed manner. \item We present findings from preliminary user studies, demonstrating Reflexion’s potential to enhance emotional articulation, cognitive reframing, and perceived psychological resilience. \item We critically examine system limitations, including cultural specificity and prototype constraints, and outline directions for future work, including empirical validation, backend scaling, and broader deployment across educational and mental health domains. \end{itemize}
+Our key contributions are as follows: \begin{itemize} \item We introduce Reflexion, a prototype AI-driven platform that integrates emotion detection, layered journaling prompts, and metaphorical storytelling to explore scalable, autonomous emotional reflection. \item We propose a multi-layered reflection architecture informed by psychological and educational theories, designed to scaffold users' emotional development in a progressive, self-directed manner. \item We present informal design feedback from preliminary prototype reviews, describing how reviewers perceived the layered interaction model, metaphorical narratives, and autonomy-supportive design. \item We critically examine system limitations, including cultural specificity and prototype constraints, and outline directions for future work, including empirical validation, backend scaling, and broader evaluation in educational, self-reflection, and personal development contexts. \end{itemize}